Kit, commonly refers to a carefully considered group of essential items used for a particular purpose... and is also my nickname.

 Grounded in Grain

-Grounded in Grain presents a series of landscape works that examine materiality, place, and ecological resilience.
-Rendered in charcoal and chalk pastel on predominantly birch plywood boards, this series was inspired by the recurring cycles of fire that shape the Cape’s fynbos ecology.
+Grounded in Grain presents a series of landscape works that examine materiality and ecological resilience.
+Rendered in charcoal and chalk pastel on birch ply, this series was inspired by the recurring cycles of fire that shape the Cape’s fynbos ecology using byproducts of the destruction to showcase landscapes in a more generative part of the cycle.

 West Coast